sranjan001/spring-hello/README.md

-## Springboot - Build container image and deploy to Kubernetes
+## Springboot - Build container image and push to container registry using Maven configuration

 ### Pre-requisite